tudat-team/tudatpy/docs/tudatpy/source/estimation/observable_models_setup/model_settings.rst

 Many observation models are based on the transfer of electromagnetic signals (e.g. laser ranging, radio Doppler, etc.), which require the solution of the light-time solution.
-Deviations from ideal Euclidean propagation at the speed of light can be modelled using light-time corrections, for which settings (as objects of type :class:`~tudatpy.estimation.biases.LightTimeCorrectionSettings`) are created in the :ref:`light_time_corrections` module and provided as input to functions here.
-Similarly, settings for observation biases (as objects of type :class:`~tudatpy.estimation.biases.ObservationBiasSettings`) are created in the :ref:`biases` module.
+Deviations from ideal Euclidean propagation at the speed of light can be modelled using light-time corrections, for which settings (as objects of type :class:`~tudatpy.estimation.light_time_correction..LightTimeCorrectionSettings`) are created in the :ref:`light_time_corrections` module and provided as input to functions here.
+Similarly, settings for observation biases (as objects of type :class:`~tudatpy.estimation.observable_models_setup.biases.ObservationBiasSettings`) are created in the :ref:`biases` module.
 Definition of the observation link are created through the :ref:`links` module.

 Details on the procedure to create observation models, and the various top-level options for their creatoon, is given on the `user guide <https://docs.tudat.space/en/latest/user-guide/state-estimation/observation-model-setup.html#defining-observation-settings>`_.